-When the Rainforest Alliance CertifiedTM frog seal appears on products, it means that an ingredient specified on the packaging—such as cocoa—has come from Rainforest Alliance Certified farms.
+When the Rainforest Alliance CertifiedTM frog seal appears on products, it means that an ingredient specified on the packaging—such as cocoa—has come from Rainforest Alliance or UTZ certified farms.
 Companies know that an ingredient from certified farms is in each package because they must have systems in place throughout their supply chains—the system involved in manufacturing a product from supplier to consumer—that keeps the certified ingredient separate from non-certified ingredients in their facilities.
 This "segregated model" of production makes it possible to trace the certified ingredient inside the finished product back to the certified farm(s) where it was grown.

 However, it is not always possible for companies to separate certified ingredients from non-certified ones in their facilities and supply chains due to the complexity of processing or high costs involved.
 This is especially the case for cocoa in chocolate products.
 For this reason, the Rainforest Alliance introduced a new Mass Balance Cocoa Sourcing program in 2017.
 Under this program, companies can buy Rainforest Alliance Certified cocoa, and make this certified claim on product packaging, without having to engage in costly ingredient separation.
 This "mass balance" model of production allows companies to buy more cocoa from Rainforest Alliance Certified farms, which means that farmers, the environment, and cocoa-growing communities benefit from companies’ increasing purchases.